Quansight/Quansight-website/apps/labs/posts/the-ibis-backends.md

 For the past two years, Quansight, in partnership with OmniSci, added the `ibis.omniscidb` string-generating backend.
 Further, our responsibilities have expanded to support Ibis as community maintainers through Quansight Labs.
-This collaboration introduced [geospatial functionality to Ibis][Geospatial] for several backends.
+This collaboration introduced [geospatial functionality to Ibis][geospatial] for several backends.

 There are currently ongoing efforts to introduce support for [SQL Server][sql-server] backends.
 What other backends would you like to see for Ibis?
 Maybe our community could benefit from a [Dask] backend or an [Altair] backend?

 ## Ibis direct execution backends